Uber Passengers’ Handbook – What To Do If An Accident Occurs While You’re Riding In One?

 On the other side of the transaction, freelance drivers log into the app and show that they are available for pickups.
 They are notified when someone needs a ride and can choose to accept or decline the fare.
 All purchases and tips are handled in the app, so there is no exchange of money in the vehicle.

 This rule does not extend to independent contractors.
-However: as with many laws, there are exceptions to this general rule.
+However, as with many laws, there are exceptions to this general rule.
 If, for example, an employer was negligent in hiring or supervising its independent contractors, it could be liable for that negligence (though not the negligence committed by the independent contractor).
 In another example, an employer might be responsible if the injury victim could prove that the worker was actually an employee (even though the employer called him an independent contractor).

 Fortunately for victims, Uber & Lyft carry significant third-party liability insurance that covers individuals injured by accidents caused by their drivers.

-My Uber Got Into an Accident.
+My Uber Got Into An Accident.
 Can I Sue Uber?

-Whose Insurance Will Pay for My Injuries Sustained in an Uber Accident?
+Whose Insurance Will Pay For My Injuries Sustained In An Uber Accident?

-However: it is not always as simple as filling a claim with Uber’s insurance company.
+However, it is not always as simple as filing a claim with Uber’s insurance company.
 The insurance companies may fight over who was actually at fault for causing the Uber accident.
 An Uber driver might have a personal insurance policy that covers rideshare driving, and Uber might require that policy to be exhausted before it will pay.
 All of these coverages might be insufficient to pay for all of your damages, and you might need to file an underinsured motorist claim under your own auto insurance policy.
 Each additional insurer gives the others an opportunity to try to deflect blame.

 uber-driver-insurance-coverage-breakdown-injury-lawyers-california-2020

-• Property damage to your vehicle or personal belongings
+• Property damage to your vehicle or personal belongings.

 • Medical bills